 Tips for Less Stress and More Fun While Homeschooling Little Ones

-Do Not overbook your calendar:I am one to want to sign up for it “ALL” at church, you name a ministry, and I was involved, because I love God’s people and I felt like I was doing the Lord’s Work.
-I also often felt overwhelmed and irritated at my kids and husband because I was trying to finish a project for one ministry, as I was heading out the door to a different ministry meeting.
+Do Not overbook your calendar:I am one to want to sign up for it “ALL” at church, you name a ministry, and I was involved because I love God’s people, and I felt like I was doing the Lord’s Work.
+I also often felt overwhelmed and irritated at my kids and husband because I was trying to finish a project for one ministry as I was heading out the door to a different ministry meeting.
 Am I saying ministry work is terrible?
 Absolutely not!
-I am saying that we need to have our priorities in order, God first, (His Will, not mine for the ministries I serve in or join.) husband (1st ministry) and Children (2nd ministry).
+I am saying that we need to have our priorities in order, God first (His Will, not mine for the ministries I serve in or join.), husband (1st ministry), and Children (2nd ministry).
 I am thankful to my God-fearing husband for pointing this one out to me.
-I am learning before committing to anything to pray about it and also talk it over with my husband.
-I need to be available for God to use me where He wills, and for me to be available for my husband and children.
+I am learning before committing to anything to pray about it and talking it over with my husband.
+I need to be available for God to use me where He wills and for me to be available for my husband and children.

 Embrace the “WHY”:I confess I have been irritated more than I’d like to admit with the endless “why this?
 Why that?” from my children until the Lord helped me to see those as teachable moments, child-directed teachable moments.
 When I changed my perspective on the endless “Why?” and embraced them as fertile soil to teach my children.
 I began to encourage and enjoy the “Why ?” and these moments with my kids.
 I also saw that my children appreciated my complete attention and availability and soaked in all the info given.

 Ordering groceries online: Such a time saver and a stress relief.
-I do think it is important to take the kids to the store and teach them about the way a grocery store operates, how to act in a store, where to find what you need, and my favorite is showing them the variety of different fruits and vegetables that God has created for us to eat.
-Although the convenience, stress-free, and the time I save with the online grocery shopping is a blessing.
+I think it is important to take the kids to the store and teach them about how a grocery store operates, how to act in a store, and where to find what you need.
+My favorite is showing them various fruits and vegetables that God has created for us to eat.
+Although the convenience, stress-free, and time I save with online grocery shopping is a blessing.

 Forever Warm Coffee: I love my coffee.
 Although I find myself reheating the same cup of coffee 5-8 times in the morning until I realize it is lunchtime, so I pour it out and drink water.
-Well, the other day, I decided to use my traveling coffee mug, and I had warm coffee into the afternoon.
-So now I make a travel mug of coffee with my almond milk and honey just the way I like it, I enjoy it during my quiet time and sip on it throughout the day, and it is warm til dinner.
+The other day, I decided to use my traveling coffee mug, and I had warm coffee in the afternoon.
+Now I make a travel mug of coffee with my almond milk and honey just the way I like it, I enjoy it during my quiet time and sip on it throughout the day, and it is warm until dinner.
 AKA Mommy sippy cup lol, It is excellent!